-The same types of taxes as acquisitions apply for sales but normally the seller only contracts to pay the SSD.
-Please refer to Section 5.1 for details.
+The same types of taxes as acquisitions apply for sales but normally the buyer only contracts to pay the taxes.
+Please refer to Taxes page 19 for details.

 Taxation of distributions

 There are no such additional taxes as there is no withholding tax on dividends in Hong Kong.